 Beautiful, Wild & Dangerous

-70 photographs with colour insert
+70 photos with colour insert

 “The Cougar is a must read for anyone who spends time in cougar habitat.
 Although most people will never see a cougar in the wild, the potential for danger is very real.
 Paula Wild uses compelling first-hand accounts and information from experts to explain what to do if you encounter a cougar, ways to prevent an encounter from turning into an attack and how to defend yourself if an attack occurs.”